jxying/mtp2-bbd/README.md

 (3) Obtaining optimal solution using methods in [2].

-The first step is designed to reduce the computational and memory costs of existing algorithms like FPN, especially in cases involving large-scale data.
+The bridge-block decomposition is designed to reduce the computational and memory costs of existing algorithms like FPN, especially in cases involving large-scale data.
+You may consider using the [FPN solver] (https://github.com/jxying/mtp2) only when there are no significant computational and memory demands.

 ## References